Vinay290704/hiring_platform/ReadMe.md

 - **Java Runtime Environment (JRE):** Version 17 or higher must be installed on your system.
 You can verify this by running `java -version` in your terminal.
 - **MySQL Server:** You must have a running instance of MySQL Server.
 The application will handle the rest.

+- ### How to Run

+1.  **Place the JAR file:** Put the `.jar` file (e.g., `hiring_platform.jar`) into any folder on your computer.

+2.  **Open a Terminal:** Open a command prompt or terminal and navigate to the folder where you placed the `.jar` file.

+3.  **Execute the Application:** Run the following command:
+    ```bash
+    java -jar hiring_platform.jar
+    ```
+    *(Note: You must replace the file name with the exact name of the JAR file you have.)*

+4.  **Automatic Database Setup:**
+    - The application will start and prompt you for your MySQL `username` and `password`.
+    - After you provide the credentials, the application will automatically connect to your MySQL server, create the `recruitment_db` database, create all the necessary tables, and fill them with sample data.

+5.  **Use the Application:** Once the setup is complete, the main interactive menu will appear, and you can begin using the platform.

+---

 ## Note